-1 Comparative period is 30 June 2016, unless stated otherwise.
-The non-IFRS measures have not been audited.
+Comparative period is 30 June 2017, unless stated otherwise.
+The non-IFRS measures have not been audited

-2 Operating profit is a non-IFRS measure that is determined to present the ongoing activities of the Group in a way that reflects its operating performance.
-Operating profit includes the effects of non-cash movements in investments in associates and joint ventures totalling \$15.3 million (FY16: \$16.7 million).
-Operating profit excludes unrealised fair value gains/(losses) arising from the effect of revaluing assets and liabilities and adjustments for realised transactions outside the core ongoing business activities.
+Operating profit is a non-IFRS measure that is determined to present the ongoing activities of the Group in a way that reflects its operating performance.
+Operating profit excludes unrealised fair value gains/(losses) arising from the effect of revaluing assets and liabilities and adjustments for realised transactions outside the core ongoing business activities 3 Statutory profit after tax means net profit measured in accordance with Australian Accounting Standards, attributable to the owners of Peet Limited.
+4Includes statutory revenue of \$287.6 million (FY17: \$296.0 million) and share of net profits from associates and joint ventures of \$14.1 million (FY17: \$15.3 million).

-effect of revaluing assets and liabilities and adjustments for realised transactions outside the core ongoing business activities.

-3 Statutory profit after tax means net profit measured in accordance with Australian Accounting Standards, attributable to the owners of Peet Limited fulluded is statutory revenue of \$296.0 million (FY16: \$268.1 million) and share of net profits from associates and joint ventures of \$15.3 million (FY16: \$16.7 million).

-5 EBITDA is a non-IFRS measure that includes effects of non-cash movements in investments in associates and joint ventures totalling \$15.3 million (FY16: \$16.7 million).
+6 EBITDA is a non-IFRS measure that includes effects of non-cash movements in investments in associates and joint ventures totalling \$14.1 million (FY17: \$15.3 million)

-Includes equivalent lots.
-Excludes englobo sales

-7 Calculated as (Total interest-bearing liabilities (including land vendor liabilities) less cash) / (Total assets adjusted for market value of inventory less cash, less intangible assets), excluding Syndicates consolidated under AASB10.
+9ncludes equivalent lots.
+Excludes englobo sales Calculated as (Total interest-bearing liabilities (including land vendor liabilities) less cash) / (Total assets adjusted for market value of inventory less cash, less intangible assets), excluding Syndicates consolidated under AASB10.